sjmudd/rdfind-rpm-builder/REAME.md

-# Rebuilding rdfind
+# Rebuild rdfind from another src rpm

-# - was not available on OL9 so rebuilt myself.
-# - taken from latest version of rdfind I could find.
+I am currently using Oracle Linux 9 and could not find rdfind so decided to build it myself from the latest rpm I could find.

-# - designed to be built from a bare container
+The build process is designed to run from a docker container to avoid contamination of the environment and also to allow this to be built from a non-OL9 box.

+## Steps to build

+1. requires docker to be installed
-1. Create an empty PKGS directory with a non-root user
+2. Create an empty `PKGS` directory with a non-root user
-2. run: docker run -it -v $PWD:/build -w /build oraclelinux:9
+3. Run: `docker run -it -v $PWD:/build -w /build oraclelinux:9`
-3. from the container run sh build

-Notes:
+4. From the container run: `sh build`
+5. Any built rpms should be found in `PKGS` directory on builder box.

+## Notes

 Configuration is a bit odd because I'm using an NFS mount and root_squash is configured so writing files as root does not work.
 This slightly